mathias-grau/MAP565/README.md

 Le test de Jarque-Bera a été appliqué pour vérifier la normalité des erreurs du modèle, et les résultats ont indiqué la nécessité d'explorer des distributions plus adaptées, comme la distribution de Student.

 ![Modèle GARCH(1,1) - Visualisation des résultats](figures/GARCH.png)
+## Copula Modeling

+The `copules.ipynb` notebook implements copula models to analyze dependencies between financial assets.
+Copulas allow us to capture complex relationships between variables that cannot be fully explained by correlation alone.
+In this notebook, we explore various types of copulas (such as Gaussian and t-Copulas) and their applications in risk management and portfolio optimization.

+### Key Steps:
+- Load financial data and preprocess it.
+- Fit different copula models to the data.
+- Analyze the results and visualize the dependency structures.

+## Extreme Value Analysis

+The extreme value analysis is conducted in the relevant notebooks to assess the behavior of financial time series in the tails of the distribution.
+This is crucial for understanding the likelihood of extreme events, such as market crashes or unexpected surges.

+### Key Steps:
+- Apply extreme value theory (EVT) to financial data.
+- Estimate the parameters of the extreme value distribution.
+- Conduct simulations to predict the probability of extreme losses or gains.

+By studying extreme values, we can better manage risk and prepare for potential market volatility.

 ## Processus Gaussiens et interpolation par krigeage